\

 With one hand still in the journalism Fraire is the copy-editor for the African-American owned weekly community newspaper, “The Carolina Peacemaker,” produced in Greensboro North Carolina.

-Fraire also writes two monthly newspaper columns.
-One is titled "Off the Top of My Head" has a focus on current life in America with topics both serious and humorous.
-These columns appear in the Sonoma West newspaper chain (the Healdsburg Tribune, The Windsor Times, Sonoma West Times and News, and the Cloverdale Reveille all produced in Sonoma, County California).
-The other column, "Daddy I Need..." appears in the Upbeat Times, a monthly publication with only good news.
-These columns feature stories of a dad and his two young daughters (totally autobiographical).
-This newspaper is produced in Santa Rosa, California.
+Fraire has recently stepped back from his two monthly newspaper columns.
+One titled, "Off the Top of My Head" was a focus on current life in America with topics both serious and humorous.
+These columns appeared in the Sonoma West newspaper chain (the Healdsburg Tribune, The Windsor Times, Sonoma West Times and News, and the Cloverdale Reveille all produced in Sonoma, County California).
+The other column, "Daddy I Need..." appeared in the Upbeat Times, a monthly publication with only good news.
+These columns featured stories of a dad and his two young daughters (totally autobiographical).
+This newspaper was produced in Santa Rosa, California.

 In 2013 Fraire was selected as the 2014-15 Healdsburg Literary Laureate.